Enase/serverless-ses-template/README.md

 Optional CLI options:
 ```
---remove-missed -r  Set this flag in order to remove templates thouse are not present in your configuration file.
+--remove-missed -r  Set this flag in order to remove templates those are not present in your configuration file.
 [OPTIONAL]
 --stage         -s  The stage used to populate your templates.
 Default: the first stage found in your project.
 [OPTIONAL]
 --region        -r  The region used to populate your templates.
 Default: the first region for the first stage found.
 [OPTIONAL]
 --alias         -a  Template alias, works only with sesTemplatesAddStageAlias option enabled.
 [OPTIONAL]